Galveston College Computer Requirement Information

 |AT&T||AT&T is providing free access to its WiFi hotspots throughout the country.
 They are offering unlimited internet data and internet access for limited income households for $10 a month through the Access from AT&T program.|

 Galveston College David Glenn Hunt Memorial Library services are accessible online.
-Students, faculty and staff can access academic eBooks to support curriculum, reference eBooks, leisure eBooks, article databases, eJournals, eMagazines, research guides, video tutorials and eCourse reserves.
-The library also has a live chat service available Monday through Friday from 8 a.m. to 5 p.m.
+Students, faculty, and staff can access academic eBooks to support the curriculum, reference eBooks, leisure eBooks, article databases, eJournals, eMagazines, research guides, and video tutorials.
+The library also has a live chat service available during regular operating hours.
 Students can schedule individual online reference appointments, as well.
-All virtual services are accessible in one place for students, faculty and staff.
+All virtual services are accessible in one place for students, faculty, and staff.

-The Distance Education Library Resources Online Guide is designed to help students at a distance or taking online courses locate and use Galveston College library’s online resources and research tools.
-Students can access the guide at Distance Education Library Resources.
-For assistance, contact email@example.com or view the library’s FAQ page https://gc.libanswers.com/.
+The GC Library Online is designed to help students at a distance or taking online courses locate and use Galveston College library’s online resources and research tools.
+GC Library Online is also intended to help faculty and staff become more familiar with online library resources and services to help our students be successful in their research and use of the library.
+For assistance, contact firstname.lastname@example.org or view the library’s FAQ page https://gc.libanswers.com/.

 1. Who is eligible to borrow a laptop?